 SonarQube installation on docker container with docker-compose

-SonarQube is being widely used to manage code quality and code analysis.
-It is an open source tool that performs code inspection to detect issues in the code.
+SonarQube is an open source tool that is being widely used to manage code quality.
+SonarQube performs code inspection to detect issues in the code.

 In this post we will learn how to install SonarQube on a docker container.
-We will install community version LTS edition of SonarQube server.
-For database we will create another container and install postgresql server with latest version.
-We will have these 2 containers talk to each other via a network.
+We will install community version of SonarQube with LTS edition.
+We will create one more container for database with latest version of PostgreSQL server.
+We will have both these containers talk to each other via a network.

 Learn more about SonarQube: